taylorpaisie/VEME_2023_NGS_Denovo_assembly/README.md

 </figure>

 #### BLAST found similar genomes
 #### The closest is Pseudomonas phage CMS1, complete genome (OM937766.1), with coverage of 99% and identity of 98.53%
-#### OM937766 has three matches for the contig sequence, all are plus/plus strand
 #### Examination of the GenBank record for OM937766 finds that organism is "Pseudomonas phage CMS1" and the taxon ID is 2926659
 #### Another closely related genome is RefSeq NC_031063.1, Pseudomonas phage PEV2